omertuc/assisted-swarm-old/README.md

 1. Launch a kube-api assisted service on your cluster.
 This part is up to you.
 Make sure the service is accessible from the machine running the swarm.
 2. Configure the service -
     - `AUTH_TYPE` set to `none`
+    - `SKIP_CERT_VERIFICATION` set to `"false"`
     - `HW_VALIDATOR_REQUIREMENTS` can optionally be modified if your swarm machine has less RAM then is required by default
+3. Scale the bare metal operator to `0` or otherwise it would conflict with the BMH simulation performed by the swarm
-3. On the swarm machine, install the packages in `requirements.txt` and make sure you have `kubectl` and `oc` binaries in your `PATH`.
+4. On the swarm machine, install the packages in `requirements.txt` and make sure you have `kubectl` and `oc` binaries in your `PATH`.
-4. Prepare a test plan - see `testplan.example.yaml`
+5. Prepare a test plan - see `testplan.example.yaml`
-5. Prepare a service config file - see `service_config.example.yaml`
+6. Prepare a service config file - see `service_config.example.yaml`
-6. Install `requirements.txt` - `python3 -m pip install -r requirements.txt`
+7. Install `requirements.txt` - `python3 -m pip install -r requirements.txt`
-7. Use sudo to run `./main.py`, for example, to run with the example configurations and `KUBECONFIG` at `/path/to/kubeconfig`, run:
+8. Use sudo to run `./main.py`, for example, to run with the example configurations and `KUBECONFIG` at `/path/to/kubeconfig`, run:

 `sudo KUBECONFIG=/path/to/kubeconfig ./main.py 200 testplan.example.yaml service_config.example.yaml`